sb53systems/G-Code-Flow-Temperature-Controller/README.md

 See the [Print Samples Discussion](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/discussions/8) :bulb:  Share yours.

 I believe that 3D printing can be less complex than it seems.
 I encourage you to test, share, and further develop this concept, as I believe it/or a similar approach will shape the future of 3D printing.
-With `AI`, 3D printing could become accessible to everyone.
+With a bit of `AI` 3D printing could become accessible to everyone.

-Please use this script responsibly and with caution, applying reasonable values and closely monitoring your printer's behavior.
+:warning: Please use this script responsibly and with caution, applying reasonable values and closely monitoring your printer's behavior.

 I welcome your feedback and am open to any new proposals.
 Happy Smart 3D Printing :)